kelvin1095/rust-web-project/README.md

   - A constant stream of mix and match.
   - Typical quizz with 4 choices.
   - A sentence building exercise.

+## To Do (security):

+- Input validation, need to implement validation to remove spaces
+- Set JWT to httpOnly and map the cookie to the authorization header instead of setting it at the frontend.

 ## Potential future plans